-EPIC is committed to maintaining the highest standards of honesty, openness and accountability and we recognise that colleagues have an important role to play in achieving this.
+EPIC is committed to maintaining the highest standards of honesty, openness and accountability, and we recognise that everyone has an important role to play in achieving this.

-Colleagues will often be the first to know when someone inside, or connected with, EPIC is doing something illegal or improper but often, they may feel apprehensive about voicing their concerns.
-This may be because they feel that speaking out would be disloyal to their colleagues or EPIC itself or it may be because they do not think their concerns will be taken seriously, or they are afraid that they will be bullied or dismissed.
+It is often the case that colleagues will be the first to know when someone inside, or connected with EPIC, is doing something illegal or improper, but they may feel apprehensive about voicing their concerns.
+This may be because they feel that speaking out would be disloyal to their colleagues or EPIC itself, or it may be because they do not think their concerns will be taken seriously, or they are afraid that they will be bullied or dismissed.

 EPIC does not believe that it is in anyone's interest for colleagues with knowledge of wrongdoing to remain silent.
 EPIC takes all malpractice very seriously, whether it is committed by senior managers, colleagues, suppliers or contractors.
-This Policy sets out a procedure by which colleagues can report any concerns that they may have to EPIC.
+This Policy sets out a procedure by which colleagues can report any concerns that they may have to EPIC or a designated non-executive Member of the Board.